boy1dr/3DWriter/README.md

 I would love to hear your feedback :)

-### 13/04/2018 - (See bad_writing.png) Some users have described a blocky / 8-bit look on some printers, if this happens to you please raise an issue for it and let me know what your printer is so i can work on a fix.
+### 13/04/2018 - Some users have described a blocky / 8-bit look on some printers, comma's found in gcode file instead of periods (for decimal numbers). language localization issue, fixed.

 ### 12/01/2017 v1.1 released
 Added real line height to status bar.